nsheff/LOLA/README.md

 --------------------------------------------------------------------------------
 ### Running LOLA

-For examples and workflows for LOLA, please check out the [R vignettes](vignettes/) to get you started:
+For examples and workflows for LOLA, please check out the following [R vignettes](vignettes/) to get you started:

 * [Getting Started with LOLA](vignettes/gettingStarted.Rmd)
 * [Using the LOLA Core Database](vignettes/usingLOLACore.Rmd) (Requires database files; see below)